 Why choose this course

-Our Masters in Information Systems addresses recent advances in IT, the internet, web technologies, and business applications, to explore how information systems can increase productivity, improve decision-making and lead to a significant competitive advantage.
+Our forward-thinking course addresses the most recent advances in IT, the internet, web technologies and business applications.
+You will explore how information systems can increase productivity, improve decision-making and lead to a significant competitive advantage.

 What you will study